 Have you ever felt like your kids are “out-of-control”?
 Unfortunately, a loved one once TOLD me that my kids were out of control and that they needed more boundaries! (yeah #thathurt 😉 ) Well, no worries friends, this quick lesson and fun activity should really help!
-For us, this little training has been huge!
+For us, this little training was huge!
 I know I could see real benefits, even 18 months after doing this lesson with my family.
-I even had a friend tell me she tried this exact lesson outline from our blog and was so happy that her kids were able to finally grasp some of the boundaries they have been trying to teach in their home!
+I even had a friend tell me she tried this exact lesson outline from our blog and was so happy that her kids were able to finally grasp some of the boundaries they were trying to teach in their home!

 My kids were (and still are, at times) out of control.